Dynacons Systems & Solutions Ltd.

-Details of significant and material orders passed by the regulators or courts ortribunals impacting the going concern status and company's operations in future
+7. Details of significant and material orders passed by the regulators or courts ortribunals impacting the going concern status and company's operations in future

 There are no significant and material orders passed by the Regulators or courtsor tribunals impacting the going concern status and company's operations in future.However the Company had received a show cause in the matter of Dynacons TechnologiesLimited issued by SEBI dated 15th March 2017 for non

 There was no change in the nature of business of the Company.

 Details/Disclosures of ratio of remuneration to each Director to median employee'sremuneration as required pursuant to Section 197(12) of the Companies Act 2013 read withRule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 and details of remuneration paid to Employees vide Rule 5(2) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 is given as Annexure-IV

 The Auditors' Report does not contain any qualification.
 Notes to Accounts and Auditorsremarks in their report are self-explanatory and do not call for any further comments.

 Pursuant to Schedule V to the Listing Regulations and as required under Regulation 27of Securities & Exchange Board of India (Listing Obligations & DisclosureRequirements) Regulations 2015 with the Stock Exchanges the report on ManagementDiscussion and Analysis Corporate Governance as well as the Statutory Auditors'Certificate regarding compliance of conditions of Corporate Governance forms part of theAnnual Report and the Certificate duly signed by the Chairman cum Managing Director andChief Financial O cer on the Financial Statements of the Company for the year ended March312019 forms a part of Annual Report.

 Your Company has always practiced sound corporate governance and takes necessaryactions at appropriate time for meeting stakeholders' expectations while continuing tocomply with the mandatory provisions of corporate governance.

-The Directors and members of Senior Management have affirmed compliance with the Code ofConduct for Directors and Senior Management of the Company.
+The Directors and members of Senior Management have a rmed compliance with the Code ofConduct for Directors and Senior Management of the Company.
 The copies of Code of Conductas applicable to the Executive Directors (including Senior Management of the Company) andNon-Executive Directors are uploaded on the website of the Company -

 The Company has practice of conducting familiarization program of the Independentdirectors as detailed in the Corporate Governance Report which forms part of the AnnualReport.

-The Directors Mr. Shirish M. Anjaria & Mr. Dharmesh S. Anjaria having father andson relationship are related to each other within the meaning of the termrelative as per Section 2(77) of the Act and per SEBI(Listing Obligationsand Disclosure Requirements) Regulations 2015.
+The Directors Mr. Shirish M. Anjaria & Mr. Dharmesh S. Anjaria having father andson relationship are related to each other within the meaning of the termrelative as per Section 2(77) of the Act and as per SEBI(Listing Obligationsand Disclosure Requirements) Regulations 2015.
 Other than these none of the Directorsare related.